 3. Chinese-Style Siew Mai Bento (しやおまい弁当, Shiyao Mai Bento)

 Purchased at Hakata Station.

-I always felt it’s a must to have Chinese-inspired food after visiting Nagasaki.
+I have long felt it is a must to have Chinese-inspired food when visiting Nagasaki.
 The problem though, there is so much to see and do in the historical port, one often runs short of time for a sit-down meal.
 This is especially so when visiting the city on a day trip.
 Or when including nearby Gunkanjima and Huis Ten Bois in the itinerary.

 Fortunately, Nagasaki style Chinese food is widely sold as Ekiben throughout Kyushu.
-In the case of my latest trip, I managed to buy one at Hakata Station after returning from a long day trip.
+During my latest trip, I managed to buy one such Ekiben at Hakata Station after returning from a long day trip.
 Now, as a Chinese, I must highlight that the Siew Mai in this Ekiben, renamed in Japanese as Shiyao Mai, are quite different from those served by restaurants in Chinese cities.
 To begin with, these are noticeably larger.
 The taste, on the other hand, is more than decent.
-The main staple of rice served with sweetened chicken also provided an intriguing contrast.
+The main staple of rice served with sweetened chicken also provides an intriguing contrast.
 Like Nagasaki itself, this Ekiben is full of different flavors and ethnicity.